I Love My Daughterbydavidmcman©

 I have to admit that my daughter looked incredibly cute in that bikini.
-Actually, she still looked a lot like she did when she was a little girl; she has the same red hair and freckles, and those same great big blue eyes.
+Actually, she still looked a lot like her mother; she has the same red hair and freckles, and those same great big blue eyes.
 She is really pale and sometimes it seems like her smooth skin is almost glowing.

 It's funny, even though she's graduated from high school, she is still looks a little bit like she's still in elementary school.
-I'm sort of tall so when we stand side by side, or hug, she just seems so tiny.
-She hasn't really filled out like most of the girls her age, so she still has that same little tomboy appearance she's always had.
+I'm sort of tall so when we stand side by side, or hug, I feel like I am protecting her.
+She isn't really into make-up or fashion like most of the girls her age, so she still has that same tomboy appearance she's always had.

 Seeing my daughter in that yellow bikini reminded me so much of how her mother looked when we first started dating.
-We were both 18 years old, and I remember how I thought she was the most beautiful girl in the world.
+We were both 18 years old, and I remember how I thought she was the most beautiful young woman in the world.

-Her mother had such adorable little breasts when we first met.
+Her mother had such adorable breasts when we first met.
 She went up a few bra size after Carrie was born.
-But looking at my daughter in that bikini, I couldn't help but compare her tiny body to her mother's.
-I think Carrie's breasts might be even smaller than her Mother's would have been when we met all those years ago.
+But looking at my daughter in that bikini, I couldn't help but compare her body to her mother's.

 I was sitting on the towel watching my daughter.
 She was anxiously pacing back and forth along the shore, trying to get up the nerve to actually wade into the water.
 I sat contented in the sun and watched her.